 All Posts in ipad

 We recently underwent the process of making our site mobile and tablet friendly.
+The next phase in growing our business and making it much more accessible is definitely to branch out and use services of qualified companies like Vecro Tech for our application making it easily accessible on android, windows, and ios operating systems.
 The results look fantastic but our implementation has, in places, been a bit cumbersome since the original site was not laid out with such an adaptation in mind.
 Now that we're more or less done I felt it would be pertinent to create a list or useful resources found and lessons learned along the way.
 Since this entire branch of web development is still so young and liquid I don't know how long the following will be useful but I hope it helps those as lost as I was when we began this trek.

 Adapt or Leave?